Movimiento al Socialismo: Years of struggle

 During the years of 1998–2002, the grassroot base of MAS-IPSP was consolidated, as a result of increasing repression against the coca growers' movement.
-MAS-IPSP represented, along with the smaller Indigenous Pachakuti Movement (MIP, Felipe Quispe's new party), the anti-system opposition in the country.
+MAS-IPSP represented, along with the smaller Pachakuti Indigenous Movement (MIP, Felipe Quispe's new party), the anti-system opposition in the country.
 Whilst Bolivian politics had seen several political parties contesting on populist platforms during the past decades, MAS-IPSP and MIP differed from these parties through its strong connections to the peasant organizations.
 However, the fact that MIP had been accorded registration as a political party by the National Electoral Court (in spite of falling short of having the 10,000 members required for registration) angered MAS-IPSP followers.
 Both within MAS-IPSP and amongst political analysts the smooth registration of MIP was described as a move by the political establishment to divide the indigenous vote and to spoil the chances of a possible MAS-IPSP/MIP alliance.
 By this time IPSP had been denied registration by the National Electoral Court four times, citing minor details.

-The period of 2000–2002 was characterized by a series of social struggles that contributed to the radicalization of the Bolivian polity; the 2000 water war in Cochabamba, Aymara uprisings in 2000 and 2001 and the coca growers' struggle in Chapare.
+The period of 2000–2002 was characterized by a series of social struggles that contributed to the radicalization of the Bolivian polity; the Cochabamba Water War, Aymara uprisings in 2000 and 2001 and the coca growers' struggle in Chapare.
 While social movements are by no means new in Bolivia, a country with a long history of revolution due to political and class struggle, this protest cycle marked a renewal of militancy and growing successful organizational planning which had not been witnessed before.

 In January 2002, Morales was expelled from the parliament after being accused of masterminding violent confrontations between police and coca growers in Sacaba.
 The expulsion of Morales from the parliament contributed to the political popularity of MAS-IPSP.